vbookshelf/Private-Audio-Transcriber-MLX/README.md

 <br>

-## Whisper model can also be changed
+## The Whisper model can also be changed

 This app uses the mlx-community/whisper-turbo model.
 You can change this to another mlx whisper model.
 These are the available options:<br>